WBotCS/fragrance-recommondation/README.md

 # Fragrance Recommendation System

-## YOU NEED TO DOWNLOAD THE MODEL FOR THE RECOMMENDATION TO WORK.
+## YOU NEED TO DOWNLOAD THE MODEL FOR THE RECOMMENDATION SYSTEM TO WORK.

 Model Link 'https://drive.google.com/drive/folders/1A3DNV9TXW-n3V9sTva3lfecdwz-yMG1u?usp=share_link'